 Important terminology note: The earlier version of Stream will now be known as Microsoft Stream (Classic) https://web.microsoftstream.com/ and the new version will be referred to as Microsoft Stream (on SharePoint) https://stream.office.com to clarify the differences moving forward.

-Microsoft are changing the location of new Microsoft Teams meeting recordings.
-From Monday 27 June 2022, all users will notice new Teams meeting recordings will be stored in Stream (on SharePoint) rather than Stream (Classic).
+Microsoft changed the location of new Microsoft Teams meeting recordings.
+Since Monday 27 June 2022, new Teams meeting recordings will be stored in Stream (on SharePoint) rather than Stream (Classic).
 This is part of a larger update by Microsoft to bring Stream, SharePoint, OneDrive, and Teams together.
 Stream (Classic) will still be accessible and all your content will still be available.

-How you start and stop recordings will not change.
+How you start and stop recordings did not change.

 Channel meeting recordings (meetings set up within a Teams Channel) will be stored in the files tab of the associated Team in a folder called Recordings.
 The Recordings folder is located in the Team Channel where the meeting took place under ‘Files’ (see screenshot below).
 A link to the recording will be posted in the meeting chat for participants to access the recording.
 This is also what happened for Stream (Classic).